benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 variable name, it'll cause many troubles to the users when <tt>io/fs</tt>
 will appear</span>."
 After some back-and-forth, Cox <a href="https://www.reddit.com/r/golang/comments/hv976o/qa_iofs_draft_design/fysxjnp/">stressed</a>
-the need to focus on application developers rather than on the filesystem implementers:</p>
+the need for a short name to keep the focus on application developers rather than on the filesystem implementers:</p>

 <div class="BigQuote">
 <p>You're focusing on the file system implementers instead of the